 Course materials created by instructors (including presentations and posted notes, labs, case studies, assignments and exams) remain the intellectual property of the instructor.
-These materials may NOT be reproduced, redistributed or copied without the explicit consent of the instructor.
-The posting of course materials to third party websites such as note-sharing sites without permission is prohibited.
-Sharing of extracts of these course materials with other students enrolled in the course at the same time may be allowed under fair dealing.
+These materials

 Freedom of Information and Protection of Privacy (FOIP)

 FOIP legislation requires that instructors maintain the confidentiality of student information.
 In practice, this means that student assignment and tests cannot be left for collection in any public place without the consent of the student.
 It also means that grades cannot be distributed via email.
 Final exams are kept by instructors but can be viewed by contacting them or the main office in the Department of Political Science.
 Any uncollected assignments and tests meant to be returned will be destroyed after six months from the end of term; final examinations are destroyed after one year.